ibm-cloud-docs/Registry/registry_images_.md

 To use Vulnerability Advisor to check the security of your image, see [Managing image security with Vulnerability Advisor](../va/va_index.html).

-## Removing images from your private {{site.data.keyword.Bluemix_notm}} images registry
+## Deleting images from your private {{site.data.keyword.Bluemix_notm}} repository
 {: #registry_images_remove}

-You can remove unwanted images from your private image registry.
+You can delete unwanted images from your private repository by using either the graphical user interface (GUI) or the CLI.
 {:shortdesc}

-Before you begin, remove any containers that are using the image.
+If you want to delete a private repository and its associated images, see [Deleting a private repository and any associated images](#registry_repo_remove).

-Public {{site.data.keyword.IBM_notm}} images cannot be removed from your private {{site.data.keyword.Bluemix_notm}} registry, and do not count towards your quota.
+Public {{site.data.keyword.IBM_notm}} images cannot be deleted from your private {{site.data.keyword.Bluemix_notm}} repository, and do not count towards your quota.

+Deleting an image can't be undone.
+Deleting an image that is being used by an existing deployment might cause scale up, reschedule, or both, to fail.
+{:tip}

+### Deleting images from your private {{site.data.keyword.Bluemix_notm}} repository by using the CLI
+{: #registry_images_remove_cli}

+You can delete unwanted images from your private repository by using the CLI.
+{:shortdesc}

+Deleting an image can't be undone.
+Deleting an image that is being used by an existing deployment might cause scale up, reschedule, or both, to fail.
+{:tip}

+To delete an image by using the CLI, complete the following steps:

 1. Log in to {{site.data.keyword.Bluemix_notm}} by running the `bx login` command.
-2. To remove an image, run the following command:
+2. To delete an image, run the following command:

   ```
   bx cr image-rm IMAGE
   ```
   {: pre}

-  Where _IMAGE_ is the full {{site.data.keyword.Bluemix_notm}} registry path to the image that you want to remove, in the format `namespace/image:tag`.
+  Where _IMAGE_ is the name of the image that you want to remove, in the format `repository:tag`.

-  If a tag is not specified in the image path, the image tagged `latest` is deleted by default.
+  If a tag is not specified in the image name, the image tagged `latest` is deleted by default.
 You can delete multiple images by listing each private {{site.data.keyword.Bluemix_notm}} registry path in the command with a space between each path.

-  **Tip:** You can run the `bx cr namespace-list` command to retrieve your namespace value.
+ To find the names of your images, run `bx cr image-list`.
+Combine the content of the Repository and Tag columns to create the image name in the format `repository:tag`.
+ {:tip}

-3. Verify that the image was removed by running the following command, and check that the image does not appear in the list.
+3. Verify that the image was deleted by running the following command, and check that the image does not show in the list.

   ```
   bx cr image-list
   ```
   {: pre}

+### Deleting images from your private {{site.data.keyword.Bluemix_notm}} repository by using the GUI
+{: #registry_images_remove_gui}

+You can delete unwanted images from your private image repository by using the graphical user interface (GUI).
+{:shortdesc}

+Deleting an image can't be undone.
+Deleting an image that is being used by an existing deployment might cause scale up, reschedule, or both, to fail.
+{:tip}

+To delete an image by using the GUI, complete the following steps:

+1. Log in to the {{site.data.keyword.Bluemix_notm}} console ([https://console.bluemix.net](https://console.bluemix.net)) with your IBMid.
+2. If you have multiple {{site.data.keyword.Bluemix_notm}} accounts, select the account and region that you want to use from the account menu.
+3. Click **Catalog**.
+4. Select the **Containers** category and click the **Container Registry** tile.
+5. Click **Private Repositories**.
+A list of your private repositories is displayed.
+6. Click the row that contains the repository that contains the image that you want to delete.
+7. In the row that contains the image that you want to delete, click the **open and close list of options** icon, select **Delete Image**.
+Ensure that you've selected the correct image because this action can't be undone.
+Click **Delete**.

+## Deleting a private repository and any associated images
+{: #registry_repo_remove}

+You can delete private repositories that are no longer required, and any associated images, by using the graphical user interface (GUI).
+{:shortdesc}

+When you delete a repository, all images in that repository are deleted.
+This action can't be undone.
+{:tip}

+Before you begin, back up any images that you want to keep.

+To delete a repository by using the GUI, complete the following steps:

+1. Log in to the {{site.data.keyword.Bluemix_notm}} console ([https://console.bluemix.net](https://console.bluemix.net)) with your IBMid.
+2. If you have multiple {{site.data.keyword.Bluemix_notm}} accounts, select the account and region that you want to use from the account menu.
+3. Click **Catalog**.
+4. Select the **Containers** category and click the **Container Registry** tile.
+5. Click **Private Repositories**.
+A list of your private repositories is displayed.
+6. In the row that contains the private repository that you want to delete, click the **open and close list of options** icon, select **Delete Repository**.
+Ensure that you've selected the correct repository because this action can't be undone.
+Click **Delete**.